-Golden State Killer Joseph James DeAngelo Jr pleads guilty to murder
+Golden State Killer Joseph James DeAngelo Jr pleads guilty to first of 13 murders

 It was only the pioneering use of new DNA techniques that two years ago led investigators to DeAngelo, who was fired from the Auburn Police Department northeast of Sacramento in 1979 after he was caught shoplifting dog repellent and a hammer.

-He previously had worked as a police officer in the Central Valley town of Exeter from 1973 to 1976, near where the Visalia Ransacker struck more than 100 homes south of Fresno.
+He had previously worked as a police officer in the Central Valley town of Exeter from 1973 to 1976, near where the Visalia Ransacker struck more than 100 homes south of Fresno.

 Investigators painstakingly built a family tree by linking decades-old crime scene DNA to a distant relative through a popular online DNA database, confirming the link only after surreptitiously collecting his DNA from his car door and a discarded tissue.

-His defense attorneys have publicly lobbied since then for a deal that would spare him the death penalty, though they did not respond to repeated requests for comment before Monday's hearing.
+His defence attorneys have publicly lobbied since then for a deal that would spare him the death penalty, though they did not respond to repeated requests for comment before Monday's hearing.

 Prosecutors who had sought the death penalty cited the massively complicated case and the advancing age of many of the victims and witnesses in agreeing to consider the plea bargain.

 "Death doesn't solve anything.
-But him having to sit though a trial or preliminary hearing, that would have helped," said Carole, who said neither she nor her slain father believed in capital punishment.
+But him having to sit through a trial or preliminary hearing, that would have helped," said Carole, who said neither she nor her slain father believed in capital punishment.